-When the new gauge is received, set up a gauge file with the shipping documents, certificate of competent authority, current leak test results, initial calibration records, sealed sources and devices certificate, and emergency procedures.
+When the new gauge is received, set up a gauge file with the transfer documents, gauge certificate, current leak test results, initial calibration records,.
+If the gauge is a new model, verify that copies of the certificate of competent authority and the sealed sources and divices certificate are on file.
 Add the gauge to the regional inventory and place a copy of the file in the EDMS.